mordilion/simpleSlider/README.md

 ### Main-Features
 * Create multiple instances of slider
-* Public methods to slide forward or backward
 * Many good effects
 * Optional title to each image (as div or image-title-attribute)
 * Complete CSS designable